 It is usually given intravenously, through a drip.
 People with DMD tend to have infusions two or three times a year, depending on the advice of your doctor.

 Your doctor may also prescribe supplements such as Vitamin D and Calcium to improve bone health.
-Read more about supporting therapies below.

 People with DMD need a healthy, well-balanced diet.
 It’s important to work with your doctor and dietician to make sure they get all the nutrients they need.